-child, anyone who has a position of power can abuse young people.
+Whilst most abuse happens in the home, often from the parent who has most contact with the child, anyone who has a position of power can abuse young people.

 Young people may also be targeted online, perhaps because of their vulnerability or because they are offered rewards or money.

 This can also happen in their local community.

 Another common source of abuse is from siblings or peers.
-We take care not to minimise peer on peer abuse simply because it happens between young people.
+We take care not to minimise peer on peer/child on child abuse simply because it happens between young people.
 Young people can physically, sexually or emotionally abuse one another for example through serious bullying, social exclusion, exploitation, sexual assault, upskirting and harassment or domestic violence.